 Day Three – The Charles

-During the morning, we split into our interest groups to pursue intensive studies on academic writing, test preparation, photography or graphic design.
-In the afternoon, we leave together for a short walk along the Charles River to the world-famous Museum of Science.
+We take a short walk along the Charles River to the world-famous Museum of Science.
 With an amazing range of permanent and temporary exhibits including nanotechnology, alternative energy sources, and the wonders of the animal kingdom, we spend a full afternoon taking in all that the museum has to offer.
 We close the experience with a show at the IMAX Omni Theater.

 Day Four – Harvard University

-Day Five – Photography, Design or Academics
+Day Five – Seminar!

 Day Six – Global Thanksgiving